yorichixX/pdf_color_inverter/README.md

  2.User-friendly GUI.

 # Requirements

-Altough i have included an executable file which can be used directly and no extra installations are required!
-But for the code and script make sure you have the       following installed:
+For the code and script make sure you have the following installed:

  1.Python 3.x